hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Again the results are the same.
 SageMaker will download the data from the S3 bucket and make it available in the container.
 In the environment variables section we also learned that two directories are special <code>/opt/ml/model</code> and <code>/opt/ml/output</code>.
 Container environment variables <code>SM_MODEL_DIR</code> and <code>SM_OUTPUT_DATA_DIR</code> point to them, respectively.
 Whatever artifacts we put on them will be stored on the S3 bucket when the training job finishes.
-"SM_MODEL_DIR" is for trained models, and "SM_OUTPUT_DATA_DIR" is for other artifacts like logs, graphs, plots, resutls, etc. Let's update our training script and put some dummy data in these directories.
+"SM_MODEL_DIR" is for trained models, and "SM_OUTPUT_DATA_DIR" is for other artifacts like logs, graphs, plots, results, etc. Let's update our training script and put some dummy data in these directories.
 Once the job is complete, we will verify the stored artifacts on the S3 bucket.</p>

 </div>
 </div>